 The Need for Developing Housing Within the Region

-The population of the Inland Empire is anticipated to grow by 20% over the next 25 years.
+The population of the Inland Empire is anticipated to grow by 20 percent over the next 25 years.
 An increase in population creates a higher demand for water, exacerbates usage of natural resources, and increases generation of waste and pollution.
 To protect human health and the environment, create economic opportunities, and provide attractive and affordable neighborhoods, U.S. EPA encourages smart growth and Low Impact Development (LID) (According to U.S. EPA, using smart growth and LID strategies, communities and developers can reduce runoff quantity, protect water quality, and conserve water by developing compactly, preserving ecologically critical open space, and using green infrastructure strategies.

 The Order contains requirements that support LID practices to protect water quality.
 LID practices generally increase the local water supply by adding higher quality stormwater runoff to receiving waters and reducing dependence on imported water.
 High quality water addresses the water needs associated with increasing housing demand.
 LID attempts to replicate the natural hydrology of the site, increasing infiltration and reducing pollutant loads in runoff over traditional development, and thereby reduces negative impacts of development on water quality.
 The LID requirements of the Order emphasize the necessity to balance growth with sustainable water resource management.

 The Order also supports an integrated water resources approach that integrates wastewater, non-stormwater, stormwater, recycled water, and potable water planning.
 This Order includes requirements that support the capture and beneficial use of MS4 discharges on a regional scale.
-This Order also allows integrated approaches to demonstrate compliance with receiving water limitations and waste load allocations.
+This Order also allows integrated approaches to demonstrate compliance with receiving water limitations and WLAs.
 It encourages collaboration between various dischargers in a watershed to develop compliance solutions.
 These dischargers include water suppliers, wastewater treatment plant operators, municipalities, and others with water supply and water quality interests.
 Collaboration allows the dischargers to integrate water quality challenges with water supply and other community interests and develop solutions that serve multiple purposes.
 An integrated approach can preserve and augment local groundwater resources thereby reducing imported water needs and increasing local water resiliency.
 Local water resiliency increases the region’s capacity to support increases in population and the accompanying need for housing.

 The Need to Develop and Use Recycled Water